Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/classic_difining.md

-﻿## Defining an interface for a classic Api:
+﻿## Defining an interface for a classic Api

 We could define our web api service just like:
 ```csharp